TV's 'Keeping Up with the Kardashians' to end after 14 years

 “It is with heavy hearts that we say goodbye to Keeping Up with the Kardashians.
 After what will be 14 years, 20 seasons, hundreds of episodes and several spin-off shows, we’ve decided as a family to end this very special journey,” the family said on social media.

-They gave no reasons for the decision but E! said in a statement that it respects “the family’s decision to live their lives without our cameras.”
+They gave no reasons for the decision, but E! said in a statement that it respected “the family’s decision to live their lives without our cameras.”

-Throughout the years it chronicled key events in the personal and professional lives of the California family, including Kim Kardashian’s marriage to rapper Kanye West, an armed robbery in Paris, the break-up of Khloe Kardashian’s marriage to basketball player Lamar Odom, and the transition of family patriarch Bruce Jenner to Caitlyn Jenner.
+The show chronicled the personal and professional lives of the California family, including Kim Kardashian’s marriage to rapper Kanye West, an armed robbery in Paris, Khloe Kardashian’s split with basketball player Lamar Odom, and the transition of family patriarch Bruce Jenner to Caitlyn Jenner.

-The show, and the Kardashian’s presence on social media, helped Kim Kardashian launch a beauty and shapewear line, the modeling career of her half-sister Kendall Jenner, and a lip gloss business that turned half-sister Kylie Jenner into a billionaire at the age of 21.
+It helped Kim Kardashian launch a beauty and shapewear line, launched the modeling career of her half-sister Kendall Jenner, and helped promote a lip gloss business that turned half-sister Kylie Jenner into a billionaire at the age of 21.

+“This show made us who we are and I will be forever in debt to everyone who played a role in shaping our careers and changing our lives forever,” Kim Kardashian said in a posting to her 188 million Instagram followers.

+Kim Kardashian’s life has recently taken a more serious turn with her decision to train as a lawyer and to lobby for criminal justice reform.